 - b.
-The Executive Director will: - Provide leadership and management of the Executive Team and administrative staff in alignment with the governing and strategic direction set by the Board. - ii.
+The Executive Director will: - i.
+Provide leadership and management of the Executive Team and administrative staff in alignment with the governing and strategic direction set by the Board. - ii.
 Provide timely reports required in statute and UTA Board policies. - iii.
-Present to the Board for evaluation the annual goals and outcomes of the Executive Director and Executive Team. - iv.
-Report quarterly and annual progress on the Authority's Strategic Plan. - v.
-Secure Board approval by resolution for the organization of chief level offices and the organization structure of the Authority, including the Executive Director and chief level offices. - vi.
-Fulfill all other powers and duties defined in Utah's Public Transit District Act and Board Policies.

-Cross References: Utah Open and Public Meetings Act, Utah Code §52-4-101; Utah Public Transit District Act, Utah Code §17B-2a-808.1; Utah Special Districts Act - Board of Trustees Power, Utah Code §17B-1-301; Utah Transit Authority Bylaws.
+Present to the Board for evaluation and approval the annual goals and outcomes of the Executive Director. - iv.
+In consultation with the Local Advisory Council, create and present the annual budget to the Board of Trustees for approval. - v.
+At least every four years, develop a Strategic Plan in consultation with the Board of Trustees, Local Advisory Council, and other stakeholders, that aligns with relevant transportation and public transit plans.
+The Strategic Plan must include corresponding proposed projects on time horizons of five (5), ten (10), and twenty (20) years in compliance with the Public Transit District Act.
+The Strategic Plan must be presented to the Board of Trustees for approval. - vi.
+Report quarterly and annually progress made on the Authority's Strategic Plan. - vii.
+Secure Board approval by resolution for the organization of chief level offices and the organization structure of the Authority, including the Executive Director and chief level offices. - viii.
+Fulfill all other powers and duties defined in Utah's Public Transit District Act, Authority Bylaws, and Board Policies. - IV.
+Cross References: Utah Open and Public Meetings Act, Utah Code §52-4-101; Utah Public Transit District Act, Utah Code §17B-2a-808.1; Utah Special Districts Act Board of Trustees Power, Utah Code §17B-1-301; Utah Transit Authority Bylaws.